lilyannehall/securedrop-workstation-docs/docs/admin/install/install.rst

 In order to decrypt submissions, your SecureDrop Workstation will need a copy of the secret key from your SecureDrop instance's SVS.

 .. note::
-   The copy of your SecureDrop submission secret key `cannot be protected with a passphrase <https://www.qubes-os.org/doc/split-gpg/#current-limitations>`_.
+   Secret submission keys that are password-protected will need to have their password removed in order for SecureDrop Workstation to function properly.
 To export a copy that does not require a passphrase, see :doc:`/admin/reference/removing_gpg_passphrase`.

 To protect this key and preserve the air gap, you will need to connect the SVS USB to a Qubes VM with no network access, and copy it from there to ``dom0``.
 Note that you cannot directly copy and paste to the ``dom0`` VM from another VM - instead, follow the steps below to copy the file into ``dom0``: